-- ☐ Make sure both devices have the Bluetooth function enabled. - ☐ If the WIRELESS indicator light is unlit, turn on the WIRELESS switch. - You cannot use the Bluetooth function when your computer is in a power saving mode.
+Make sure both devices have the Bluetooth function enabled.

+- ☐ Make sure the WIRELESS switch is on and the WIRELESS indicator light is lit on your computer. - ☐ You cannot use the Bluetooth function when your computer is in a power saving mode.
 Bring the computer back to Normal mode, then turn on the WIRELESS switch. - ☐ Your computer and the device may be too far apart.
 Wireless Bluetooth technology works best when the devices are within 10 meters of each other.